TheShoutingParrot/vgcp/README.txt

 Here's a list of currently supported features:
 	- All chess pieces moving correctly
 		- Castling
+	- Player vs player gameplay
 		- Checkmate and victory
-	- Player vs player gameplay
+	- Draw (as a result of a stalemate)

 Here's a list of features that will (hopefully) be implemented in the near future:
 	- En Passant
+	- Draw as a result of repitition
-	- Draw
+	- Draw as a result of  not enough pieces (for checkmate)
 	- Support for some chess protocol
 		- Player vs computer gameplay